ajitfawade/sample-redux-project/README.md

 # Sample Redux Project
-Run these commands in your terminal to run the project
+Fire these commands from your terminal to run the project

 npm install